lhquirogan/ABOUT_ME-CV/README.md

-# Curriculm Vitae and presentation in different conferences
+# Curriculm Vitae and presentations in different conferences